Adapting for Now, Learning for the Future: Sabrina’s Place Visits Go Virtual

 A New Set of Security Concerns

-Like many others, we’re exploring technologies we might not have considered before—for example, virtual visits.
+Like many others, we’re exploring virtual technologies we might not have considered before—for example, virtual visits.
 Despite video conferencing’s widespread use, it still carries risks and downsides.
 We’ve all heard the news stories of so-called “Zoombombers” or otherwise inappropriate third-party call participants hacking into online video chats.
 This lack of security and control makes such options a nonstarter for Sabrina’s Place: no matter the venue, we must still protect our clients’ personal information and monitor visits for signs of mental or emotional abuse.

 Thankfully, platforms created to facilitate telehealth calls offer Sabrina’s Place a secure and tested medium over which to conduct visits.
 With a HIPPA-compliant platform, monitors can focus on making sure the content of the visits is appropriate.